 This article is intended for Information Technology Staff (network admin and desktop support) to provide guidance in preparation for a Mend Telemedicine Go-Live.
-A less technical version of our best practices for setup may be reviewed in the Mend Technical Recommendations article.
+Not taking the listed actions may impede performance on some devices and/or networks.

 Contents: